 California’s “Three Strikes” Law

-California follows something called the "Three Strikes" law, which was passed in 1994 and has since garnered boatloads of criticism and conspiracy.
+California follows something called the “Three Strikes” law, which was passed in 1994 and has since garnered loads of criticism.
 Under the Three Strikes law, if you have been previously convicted of two serious felonies, then you get life in prison upon your third conviction, no matter how serious (or not) that third crime was.
-Three strikes and you're out.
-Or, rather, "in," in this case.
+Three strikes and you’re out.
+Or, rather, “in,” in this case.